How it works

 Frequently asked questions about home equity loans in Canada

-With an Alpine Credits home equity loan, you could have access to a portion of your home’s equity within a week.
+With an Alpine Credits home equity loan, you could have access to up to 75% of your home’s equity within a week.

 You can use a home equity loan for anything.
 Common uses include debt consolidation (paying off high-interest credit card debt), home improvements, paying for an education expenses/tuition, investments, starting a business or growing an existing business, taking a dream vacation or providing you with additional cash flow for any temporary situation that may arise.
 You can also use a home equity loan to pay for medical emergencies or as a business investment to buy another piece of property.

 Use the following equation to calculate how much home equity you have.

 Current value of your home – Amount outstanding on your mortgage = Home Equity

 First, calculate how much home equity you have.
 Once you’ve determined your home’s equity, you could have access to a portion of that equity within a week from Alpine Credits.

 At Alpine Credits, we can have your home equity loan application approved within 24 hours and you could have money in your bank account within one week.

 Simple!
 You can call, or apply online.
 Applying online is easy, secure and will take less than 2 minutes.
 If you apply during our normal business hours, an Alpine Credits lending specialist will call you back within 2 business hours.
 If you prefer to speak to a lending specialist sooner, we are available to answer your questions from 6am to 6pm PST (9am to 9pm EST) Monday to Friday and from 9am to 5pm PST (12 noon to 8pm EST) on Saturday.
 Feel free to call us at 1-800-587-2161.